bschnelle/xray/README.md

 ## Architecture

-Martin Fowler defines software architecture those decisions which are both important and hard to change.
+Martin Fowler defines software architecture as those decisions which are both important and hard to change.
 Since these decisions are hard to change, we need to be sure that our foundational priorities are well-served by these decisions.

 ![Architecture](docs/images/architecture.png)